 3. I do not want to go on any amusement park rides that involve sudden drops.

 4. Oliver is the president of the association that nurses injured wild animals back to health.

-5. Most of the members of the board who voted against the motion to change the bylaws were present at the meeting.
-(That is also acceptable, but who is preferred since individual members of the board are being emphasized.)
+5. Most of the members of the board who voted against the motion to change the bylaws were present at the meeting. (that is also acceptable.)